nishitha09/ip/README.md

 Width: 600<br>
 Height: 398<br>

-**PROGRAM 8:CONVERT ORIGINAL IMAGE TO GRAY SCALE AND THEN TO BINARY:**
+**PROGRAM 8: CONVERT ORIGINAL IMAGE TO GRAY SCALE AND THEN TO BINARY:**

 import cv2<br>
 #read the image file<br>